 This factsheet offers lots of tips and suggestions to help you take a break from caring.
 Exploring the various options available, we also provide guidance on how to plan and fund your break.
 At the end, there is a list of organisations that can help you plan a break.

 Contents

 Why breaks are so important 2

 What are my options?
-3
+2

 Arranging care yourself 7

 Planning your break 10

 Help with the cost of a break 11

 How a break might affect your benefits 11

-Directory of useful organisations 14
+Directory of useful organisations 15

 Why breaks are so important

 Caring for someone can be relentless and exhausting so breaks are vital for your own wellbeing and quality of life.

 We all know that finding time to catch up with friends or family or to simply rest can make all the difference to how you feel.
 It's easy to neglect your needs though, when you are focusing on those of another.

 After a break, many people feel recharged and rejuvenated and with a more positive outlook, it is easier to cope with challenging circumstances.
 The person, or those, you care for could also benefit from enjoying new experiences, a change of scene and routine, and meeting other people.

 Different sorts of breaks

-There are many different ways to take a break.
-You might need an hour each week, a day here and there, a week or two for a holiday, or a combination of all of these.

 You might choose to go on holiday with the person you are looking after or go away alone - but a short break or holiday may not always involve going away.
 Some carers enjoy simply taking some time out from caring, where the person they are looking after goes on holiday while they stay at home.
-On our website, you can read more about some of these options: carersuk.org/help-and-advice/your-health-and-wellbeing/taking-a-break/
+On our website, you can read more about some of these options: carersuk.org/breaks.

 Tips from carers

 Understandably, not everyone is able to go away on a trip.
 You may find it helpful to watch our film series to hear carers talking about the different ways they've been able to take a break from caring even whilst staying at home.
-They also explain how they have overcome some of the hurdles to taking a break, from emotional barriers to practical issues: carersuk.org/break
+They also explain how they have overcome some of the hurdles to taking a break, from emotional barriers to practical issues: carersuk.org/break.
+Our online forum 'Carers Connect' can also be a helpful way to share tips with other carers.

 What are my options?